 Eggplant Caponata with Cocoa Sauce

-Eggplant caponata with cocoa sauce is a side dish with a complex flavor, playing on the contrasts of sweet, bitter, and salty.
+A complex side dish playing on the contrasts of sweet, bitter, and salty flavors.
 Discover the ingredients and procedure!

 Instructions